Jawhar: Jaivilas Palace

-The Jai Vilas Palace is a historic tourist attraction in Jawhar.
-This neoclassical-style palace was built by Raja Yashwant Rao Mukane.
+The Jai Vilas Palace is a historic Indo-Saracenic style palace built by Raja Yashwantrao Martandrao Mukne.
 This palace is also known as Raj Bari and used to be a residential palace of the Mukne royal family.
 Built on a hill top, this palace blends Western and Indian architectural styles in majestic pink stones.
 The interiors of this palace display the rich culture and lifestyle of tribal kings of the Mukne family.
 The palace is surrounded by a garden with dense forest-like foliage, including many cashew trees.

 The place is built in the Syenite stone, brought from a quarry at Sakhara, which is 12 km from its location.
 It is said that when the work of the palace was completed, the quarry from, which the stones were extracted was broken down and covered; the exact location of the quarry is lost in time.
 The Geological Department, of the Government of India has now taken up a task to locate it.